learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Technical_Documents/Intro_to_rfcs.md

 ## **What are RFCs?**

-- RFC stands for Request for Comment
+- RFC stands for Request for Comments
 - It is a document that acts as a technical proposal for a design, approach or change
 - It can outline things like architecture changes, dependencies, assumptions, alternative considerations, etc.
-- RFCs are meant to facilitate technical decision-making and increase visibility and collaboration within an organization
+- RFCs are meant to facilitate technical decision-making and increase transparency and collaboration within an organization
-- RFCs are usually authored by a few people and then circulated around to receive feedback (hence the name “request for comments”)
+- RFCs are usually authored by a few team members and then reviewed by the rest of the team/organization to receive feedback (hence the name “request for comments”)
 - An RFC can be understood as “Here is the direction we want to go, are we missing anything?”
 - There are 4 general phases in an RFC life cycle
   - Proposal stage: the RFC is drafted
   - Commenting stage: feedback and discussion ensue
-  - Decision stage: ideally, the reviewers and the author align on the path forward
+  - Decision stage: ideally, the reviewers and the authors are now aligned on the path forward
   - Archive stage: the RFC is archived for future reference

 ## **Why are RFCs useful?**

+For teams in CSC301, good project planning from the start can save enormous amount of time and effort in the later development stages.
+Although formal documents may be unnecessary, RFCs also provide a great guideline for how to communicate design and implementation decisions to partners.
+More generally, RFCs are used in the tech industry because of the following benefits:

-- Mitigates the risk of the decision made
+- they mitigate the risk of the decision made.
   - RFCs act as a kind of code review but at the planning stage
   - Problems or considerations can be surfaced before resources have been spent
-- Facilitates better technical decisions and collaboration
+- they facilitate better technical decisions and collaboration.
   - Building software is a social exercise
   - RFCs facilitates communication and decision-making between groups
-- Allows for individual contribution and responsibility on all levels
+- they allow for individual contribution and responsibility on all levels.
   - When done right, individuals of all levels in the organization are empowered and encouraged to make impactful decisions while seeking input from others
-- Creates documentation for future context
+- they create documentation for future context.
   - An archive of past RFCs act as a record of previous discussions and decisions
-- Is an asynchronous process
+- they are an asynchronous process.
   - Multiple RFCs can run in parallel
   - Increases the flexibility of collaborative discussions

 ## **When to RFC?**

-If it crosses your mind that an RFC might be required to make a change or implement a design, it probably is a good idea to make one.
+If it crosses your mind that an RFC might be required to make a change or implement a design, it is probably a good idea to make one.

 Additionally, an RFC is generally a good idea when:

 - You are building something from scratch (new endpoint, component, system, library, application, etc.).
+  - (This is definitely something many CSC301 teams will face!)
 - You will impact more than one system or other team members.
 - You would like to define a contract of interface between clients or systems.
 - You are adding a new dependency.